matt-lindsay/pluralsight-building-web-apps/README.md

 ### Getting Started

-- $HOME/.npmrc set up to save exact versions of npm packages.
+- `$HOME/.npmrc` file used to save exact versions of npm packages.

 ### First Page

 - Chalk sets colour on console messages.
-` = template strings ES6 feature.
+Use ` (back tick) for template strings, which are an ES6 feature that allow you to insert variables in to a string.

-- debug for monitoring app in console e.g. />DEBUG=* node app.js
+- debug for monitoring app in console e.g. `/>DEBUG=* node app.js`

 - morgan for monitoring whilst app is running.
-Options include 'combined' and 'tiny'.
+Options include `'combined'` which give a more detailed output and `'tiny'` which is more succinct.

 #### CDN

 - Great to get up and running fast.
 Not great if you need to work offline.
+For jQuery, Bootstrap and Font-Awesome I think this is a good option.

 #### Public Directory